rbnbonny/e-puck2/README.md

 * Mapping of the structure of the traversed labyrinth
 * Light and sound effects

-The frontal time-of-flight (ToF) distance sensor, 4 IR proximity sensors, the camera, several LEDs, the buzzer,as well as both stepper motors were used for the implementation of aforementioned functions.
+The frontal time-of-flight (ToF) distance sensor, 4 IR proximity sensors, the camera, several LEDs, the buzzer, as well as both stepper motors were used for the implementation of aforementioned functions.